Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Observations and search methods

 On 2022 November 22, we recorded phased array (PA) beam data with 8192 frequency channels and 655.36 $\mu$s sampling time in band-3, and 4096 frequency channels and 327.68 $\mu$s sampling time in band-4.
 Later, in each observation, we recorded PA beam data with a sampling time of 327.68 $\mu$s and frequency resolution of 48.82 kHz in both band-3 and band-4.
-For some later observations in the campaign, we recorded the post-correlation \citep[PC;][]{Roy_2018} beam data instead of PA beam, which typically has fewer RFI events and lesser baseline fluctuations compared to the PA beam data.
+For band-5, we recorded with 2048 frequency channels and 163.94 $\mu$s sampling time.
+For some later observations in the campaign, we recorded the post-correlation \citep[PC;][]{Roy_2018} beam data instead of the PA beam, which typically has fewer RFI events and lesser baseline fluctuations compared to the PA beam data.
 We also recorded interferometric visibilities with a 10.7 sec integration time for each session in both bands, and results from those have been reported in \citet{bhusare2024lowfrequencyprobespersistentradio}.
 In each observation, we utilise the simultaneous recording of Phased Array Spectral Voltage \citep[PASV;][]{Marthi_2024} data in both bands, which allows offline processing to obtain coherently dedispersed high-time and frequency resolution phased-array data.

 Initially, we applied RFIClean\footnote{https://github.com/ymaan4/RFIClean} \citep{Maan_2021} to mitigate periodic, broadband, and spiky radio frequency interference (RFI) and to convert the data into SIGPROC filterbank format.
 Following this, the \texttt{dedisperse} utility from \texttt{SIGPROC} was used to divide the data into 1024 frequency sub-bands, after dedispersing the channels within each sub-band.
 A second round of RFI mitigation was then performed using RFIClean.
 Finally, the \texttt{rfifind} tool from \texttt{PRESTO} \citep{2011ascl.soft07017R} was employed to identify additional RFI-contaminated segments and generate an RFI mask.
 After applying this mask to the filterbank file, de-dispersion is performed on this file.